 WNA is a place where children will be encouraged to be curious, to ask questions and to learn from one another.
 Children at our school will be encouraged to question their teachers, formulate their own theories and validate possible results.

 This admissions policy has been compiled to comply with the School Admissions Code, and to help us to achieve our vision.
-We will inform the DfE of any changes made to our policy.

 Admission Numbers